Adriaeik/ELET1002_Groups/README.md

 1. **Task Allocation**:
    - Distributes tasks among groups based on availability.
-   - Ensures tasks are distributed evenly across groups, with flexibility for some members to have multiple tasks if necessary.
+   - Ensures tasks are distributed evenly across groups, adhering to fairness rules where no group exceeds the minimum number of tasks by more than one.
+   - Randomizes task assignments among eligible members for a fair distribution.

 2. **Group Balancing**:
    - Balances group sizes by assigning remaining members to groups.